taniarascia/laconia/README.md

 - To run Sass, use `npm run sass`.

 Laconia is all set up and ready to use!

+## Motivation

+Laconia is a personal project created by Tania Rascia to learn the fundamentals of programming and modern web development from scratch.
+The main goals of the project are to learn MVC (Model View Controller) architecture, the OOP (Object-Oriented Programming) paradigm, routing, authentication, security, modern development practices, and how to tie it all together to make a functional web app.

+Laconia runs on PHP 7.2 and MySQL.
+It uses Composer to autoload classes, configuration and utility files, as well as future tests through PHPUnit.
+Node.js is used to compile Sass to CSS via npm scripts.
+The CSS framework [Primitive](https://taniarascia.github.io/primitive) was used for the design.

+Here are some of the concepts I learned while writing this program:

+- **Authentication** – logging in, logging out, resetting a password, having private content/dashboard hidden from anonymous users
+- **Security and validation** – encrypted passwords and hashing, parameter binding with SQL, making sure users cannot be overridden, making sure no spam or empty content can go through, making sure passwords and usernames have the proper characters
+- **Routing** – Redirecting to URLs based on incoming request method and URI path, creating public user profiles in the root directory, creating dynamic pages based on GET requests
+- **Object-oriented programming** – I had never used a class in a working application before writing this app, so I learned a lot about constructors, inheritance, and abstract classes
+- **Composer** – I had no prior experience using Composer, so I wanted to find out why it was the standard in modern PHP development.
+I used it for autoloading classes and configuration.
+- **Database schema** – how to structure a database to relate information easily between the tables, i.e. linking lists and list items, users and user comments, etc.
+Sessions and Users – how to easily deal with sessions, users, and authentication.

 ## Project Structure